HyperviewHQ/hyperview_docs/documentation/product/settings/topics/managing-modbus.md

 1. While editing or adding the Modbus TCP definition, click the *Non-numeric Sensors* tab.
 2. Click *Add*.
 Alternatively, if there are no existing sensor definitions, click *Add Non-numeric Sensor.*
-3. Provide values for Object Instance, Type, Sensor Type, Sensor Name.
+3. Provide values for Address, Type, Sensor Type, Sensor Name.
 Additionally, you can modify Value mappings (for all types) or add Value mappings (for non-binary types).
+If the definition has components, you can optionally assign the sensor to a Component (see "Adding components" above).
 4. Click *Save*.

 ```{image} /product/settings/media/modbus_2.png